Friends of Daniel | Friends of Kyra | |

 \[\sqrt{\frac{1^{2}}{50}+\frac{1^{2}}{50}}\]

-The standard error of the differences between means is thus 0.2 for n = 50 in each group, and for n = 5000 it is 0.02.
+The standard error of the differences between means is thus 0.2 for n = 50 in each group.
+For n = 5000, it is 0.02.
 Assuming a normal distribution, 95% of the observations fall between -1.96 * SE and 1.96 * SE.
-So for 50 samples per group, the mean differences should fall between -1.96 * 0.2 = -0.392, and +1.96 * 0.2 = 0.392, and we can see the red areas start from approximately -0.392 to 0.392 for n = 50.
-For 5000 samples per group, the mean differences should fall between -1.96 * 0.02, and +1.96 * 0.02; in other words, between -0.0392 to 0.0392 for n = 5000.
-Due to the larger sample size with n = 5000 observations per group, we should expect to observe mean differences in our sample closer to 0 compared to our null model when we had only 50 observations.
-If we collected n = 5000, and we were again to observe a mean difference of 0.5, it should be clear that this difference is even more surprising than it was when we collected 50 observations.
+So, with 50 observations per group, the mean differences should fall between -1.96 * 0.2 = -0.392, and +1.96 * 0.2 = 0.392, and we can see the red areas start from approximately -0.392 to 0.392 for n = 50 (see Figure 1.6).
+With 5000 observations per group, the mean differences should fall between -1.96 * 0.02, and +1.96 * 0.02; in other words, between -0.0392 to 0.0392 (see Figure 1.7).
+Due to the larger sample size of n = 5000 observations per group, we can expect to observe mean differences closer to 0 compared to when we only had 50 observations.
+If we collected n = 5000 observations, and we were again to observe a mean difference of 0.5, it should be clear that this difference is even more surprising than it was when we collected 50 observations.

-When we do a study, we rarely already know what the true mean difference is (if we already knew, why would we do the study?).
+When we do a study, we rarely know in advance what the true mean difference is (if we already knew, why would we do the study?).
 But let’s assume there is an all-knowing entity.
 Following Paul Meehl, we will call this all-knowing entity ‘Omniscient Jones’.
 Before we collect our sample of 50 observations, Omniscient Jones already knows that the true mean difference in the population is 0.5.
-Again, we should expect some variation around 0.5 in this alternative model.
+Again, we expect some variation around 0.5 in this alternative model.
 The figure below shows the expected data pattern when the null hypothesis is true (now indicated by a grey line) and it shows an alternative model, assuming a true mean difference of 0.5 exists in the population (indicated by a black line).

 But Omniscient Jones could have revealed that the true difference was much larger.
-Let’s assume we do another study, but now before we collect our 50 observations, Omniscient Jones tells us that the true mean difference is 1.5.
+Let’s assume we do another study but now, before we collect our 50 observations, Omniscient Jones tells us that the true mean difference is 1.5.
 The null model does not change, but the alternative model now moves over to the right.

 You can play around with the alternative and null models in this online app.
 The app allows you to specify the sample size in each group of an independent t-test (from 2 to infinity), the mean difference (from 0 to 2), and the alpha level.
 In the plot, the red areas visualize Type 1 errors.
 The blue area visualizes the Type 2 error rate (which we will discuss below).
 The app also tells you the critical value: There is a vertical line (with n = 50 this line falls at a mean difference of 0.4) and a sentence that says: “Effects larger than 0.4 will be statistically significant”.
 Note that the same is true for effects smaller than -0.4, even though there is no second label there, but the app shows the situation for a two-sided independent t-test.

 So far, several aspects of null models should have become clear.
-First of all, the population value in a traditional null hypothesis is a value of 0, but in any sample you draw, the observed difference falls in a distribution centered on 0, and will thus most often be slightly larger or smaller than 0.
+First of all, the population value in a traditional null hypothesis is a value of 0, but in any sample you draw, the observed difference falls in a distribution centered around 0, and will thus most often be slightly larger or smaller than 0.
 Second, the width of this distribution depends on the sample size and the standard deviation.
 The larger the sample size in the study, the narrower the distribution will be around 0.
 Finally, when a mean difference is observed that falls in the tails of the null model, this can be considered surprising.
 The further away from the null value, the more surprising this result is.
 But when the null model is true, these surprising values will happen with a probability specified by the alpha level (and are called Type 1 errors).
-Remember that a Type 1 error occurs when a researcher concludes there is a difference in the population, while the true mean difference in the population is zero.
+Remember that a Type 1 error occurs when a researcher concludes that there is a difference in the population, even though the true mean difference in the population is zero.

 1.7.1 Misconception 1: A non-significant p-value means that the null hypothesis is true.